This vegan pizza is restaurant quality and so delicious, with a thin and crispy base, homemade tomato sauce and vegan ricotta.

 This is my favorite vegan pizza in the world.

-Well, my favorite pizza base, because the toppings can chop and change and I don’t mind a bit.
+Well, my favorite pizza base, because the toppings can change and I don’t mind a bit.

 This pizza base is thin, crispy and so delicious you’ll be wanting to make your own homemade pizza all the time.

 I really love pizza but sometimes it has been a challenge to get a good vegan one from a restaurant.
 There are good ones out there for sure but it can be inconsistent.

 When you make it yourself though, it’s perfect every time.
 You’ll also love our vegan Hawaiian pizza and our vegan mushroom pizza.

 You will find full instructions and measurements in the recipe card at the bottom of the post.
 This is a summary of the process to go along with the process photos.

 Add all purpose flour, salt and instant yeast to a mixing bowl.